 examples to demonstrate the features of the CFEVCI.
 CFEVCI User Guide (6Mb)

-Data from the CFEV database should be acknowledged as follows: CFEV database, v1.0 (2005), Conservation of Freshwater Ecoystem Values Program, Water and Marine Resources Division, Department of Primary Industries, Parks, Water and Environment, Tasmania, periodic updating.
+Data from the CFEV database should be acknowledged as follows: CFEV database, v1.0 (2005), Conservation of Freshwater Ecoystem Values Program, Water and Marine Resources Division, Department of Natural Resources and Environment Tasmania, periodic updating.